 Building Regulations - Expert AdviceProfessional guidance on Building Regs applications & compliance

-Simply fill in a few brief details below to find local professionals who can advise you on complying with Building Regulations.
+Simply fill in a few brief details below to find local professionals who can advise you on complying with the Building Regulations.

-This is a FREE service and there is no ‘middle man’.
+This is a FREE service to use.

 Click here if you want specialist advice on Planning Permission

 When do the Building Regulations apply?

 The Building Regulations apply to most building work.
 Their key aim is to ensure that buildings are safe – and aren’t in danger of collapsing, burning down or generally killing and injuring people.
 This is achieved by the legal requirement for designers and builders to comply with the ‘approved documents’ which spell out the details.

 Building Regultions are also concerned with matters such as minimising heat loss from buildings by conserving energy, and ensuring people with disabilities can access and move around inside buildings.
 Scotland has a separate set of Building Regulations from England & Wales.

 For all but the smallest works you normally need to make a ‘full plans’ application in advance with detailed drawings and structural engineer’s calculations.
 These drawings are much more detailed than the one submitted for planning permission, so you need a professional designer who can advise you.
 Completing the form above will give you the contact details of local designers.

 Image copyright DCLG

 The most common works where the Building Regs apply are:-